What should you do with your 401(k)? Don't panic - Local News 8

 What should you do with your 401(k)?
 Don’t panic

-Stocks plunged last week and have given investors motion sickness in the past few days with their gut-wrenching ups and downs.
+Stocks plunged Monday and the market has unnerved investors during the past two weeks with its gut-wrenching ups and downs.
 But if you’re a long-term investor, what should you do with a 401(k), IRA or 529 savings plan for your kids’ college tuition?

 Stay the course.